St. Augustine Trust Attorney

 What Are the Disadvantages of a Trust in Florida?

-A: The primary disadvantage of a trust is the cost and complexity that can be involved.
+The primary disadvantage of a trust is the cost and complexity that can be involved.
 Because of their complexity, lawyers will spend many hours creating a trust, for which you will be charged.
-However, the advantages a trust provides, like avoiding probate, can make the costs worth it in many instances.
-There also may be specific situational disadvantages that your lawyer should discuss with you.
+However, the advantages a trust provides, like avoiding Probate, can make the costs worth it in many instances.
+There may be specific situational disadvantages that your lawyer should discuss with you.

 Can a Trust Help Me Avoid My Estate Passing Through Probate Court?

-A: Yes, the assets that are placed in a trust are not subject to the probate process, so many people use trusts for the purpose of avoiding both the expense and the public nature of probate.
-If you have any other assets outside of your trust or trusts, they will still need to go through probate.
+The assets that are placed in a trust are not subject to the probate process, so many people use trusts for the purpose of avoiding both the expense and the public nature of Probate.
+If you have any other assets outside of your trust or trusts, they will still need to go through Probate.

 If you’re considering estate planning, you are probably wondering if a trust might be right for you and your family.
+You should consider the options to hire a trust attorney who understands trust laws.
 Helping you create a proper trust is something we can help with at the Law Office of Douglas A. Oberdorfer, P.A.

 However, it’s important to remember that a trust may or may not be optimal, depending on your estate planning goals, and rarely is it the only estate planning device that you need.
 That’s why we work to develop and execute a full estate plan for our clients.
 Contact us for your trust and estate planning needs.